 - Your private student loans have high prepayment penalties

-- You have federal student loans and rely on federal protection, like access to income based repayment options
+- You have federal student loans and rely on federal protections, like access to income-based repayment options

 - You have a very low credit score and don’t have anyone who could co-sign

 - You are working toward Public Service Loan Forgiveness (PSLF)

 - You are still in school and have subsidized loans (the government pays your interest while you’re enrolled)

 Examples of Individuals Who May NOT Benefit From Student Loan Refinancing